Kingsbarn Dividend Opportunity ETF (DVDN)

 HOW DOES THIS DIFFERENCE BENEFIT INVESTORS?

-DVDN’s portfolio managers model and monitor approximately 75 companies across five subsectors providing a differentiated investment universe to take advantage of attractive company specific investment opportunities.
+DVDN portfolio managers model and monitor approximately 100 companies across a diversified group of residential mortgage, commercial mortgage, and private credit subsectors which provide a differentiated investment universe to take advantage of company-specific investment opportunities.

 WHAT ROLE MIGHT DVDN PLAY IN YOUR PORTFOLIO?